-- Are required to provide the services specified in the contract. - Will be held to the number and types of service units, including the unduplicated client count contained in the contract service requirements. - Are subject to certain non-negotiable requirements including the requirements stipulated in the original Request for Proposal or Invitation for Bid.
+- Are required to provide the services specified in the contract. - Will be held to the number and types of service units, including the unduplicated client count contained in the contract service requirements.
+An unduplicated client count is calculated on the client only and not on the service or number of services provided. - Are subject to certain non-negotiable requirements including the requirements stipulated in the original Request for Proposal or Invitation for Bid.